 - Employees can add a signature and pictures to the digital form to ensure everything is covered.

-- Connecteam has time management, team communication, and knowledge center capabilities, ticking all of the boxes to meet your company’s needs.
+- Connecteam has time management (including QuickBooks Online and Gusto integration for smooth payroll), team communication, and knowledge center capabilities, ticking all of the boxes to meet your company’s needs.

 - This all-in-one employee training software is free to use.